Key takeaways

 Should you have it removed if it keeps bleeding?

-If a cherry angioma sits in a spot where it keeps getting caught (a bra line, a waistband, an arm that brushes a desk), removal is a reasonable option.
-Once a cherry angioma is treated and the skin underneath has renewed, the bleeding stops being a problem because the cluster of blood vessels is gone.
+Removal is reasonable when a cherry angioma sits where it keeps getting caught: a bra line, a waistband, an arm that brushes a desk.
+Once the spot is treated and the skin underneath renews, the bleeding stops being a problem because the cluster of blood vessels is gone.

 Options for removal are the same as for any cherry angioma.
 A dermatologist can do it in a clinic.
-The OcuraLife Plasma Pen handles it at home for spots you are confident about.
+The OcuraLife Plasma Pen handles it at home for spots you are confident about: it delivers focused plasma energy to the spot in about five minutes, a scab forms over Day 3 to 7, and the skin clears over Week 2 to 3.
 For the full method, our guide on how to get rid of cherry angiomas at home walks through it.
-Either way, before removing a spot, confirm that it is following the ordinary cherry-angioma pattern.
+Either way, confirm the spot is following the ordinary cherry-angioma pattern before removing it.
 A bleeding spot you are not sure about is not the right candidate for at-home treatment.
-If several spots have appeared recently and you are wondering about the trigger, our guide on why several cherry angiomas appear at once covers that.
+If several spots have appeared recently, our guide on why several cherry angiomas appear at once covers that.

 28,000+